ninjablocks/developer-docs/source/sphereappguides/push-app-to-sphere.rst

 	mkdir -p /data/sphere/user-autostart/apps/app-foobar

-2. Directory name and binary name should have the same name. package.json contains some metadata about the application.
+2. The directory name and binary name should have the same name. package.json contains some metadata about the application.

 ::